Wally Clark (Australian footballer)

-Wally Clark (born 25 May 1936) was an Australian rules footballer who played for Fitzroy in the Victorian Football League (VFL).
+Wally Clark (25 May 1936 – 24 March 1996) was an Australian rules footballer who played for Fitzroy in the Victorian Football League (VFL).

 Fitzroy

 Clark, who was at Fitzroy from underage level, played as a rover.
 He was their top goal-kicker with 21 goals in 1962 but had his best goal kicking year when he bagged 33 two years earlier.

 Although he retired from the seniors in 1963, Clark continued in the Fitzroy reserves as captain-coach and won a Gardiner Medal for his on field performances.

 Saturday, 6 July 1963

 Clark coached the senior Fitzroy side for only one match.

 Predictions

 With the team having lost the first nine home-and-away matches in the 1963 season, and with its opponents on the day (the second week-end of the split round 10) being the powerful Geelong side that would go on to win the 1963 VFL premiership, nobody gave the Fitzroy team a chance.